Chen Duxiu: Breakdown of the United Front and Chen's removal

 The 20 March Incident in 1926, where Chiang Kai-shek purged Communists from KMT leadership and military positions, was a clear sign of the KMT's perfidy in Chen's eyes.
 Chen and the Central Committee requested arms from the Comintern to support an independent peasant and worker movement, but were refused.
 Despite his opposition to the Northern Expedition, Chen was surprised by its initial successes and the opportunities it created for mass agitation.
 However, as Chiang's power grew, Chen, alarmed by anti-Communist sentiments, suggested arming Shanghai workers to resist Chiang before the Shanghai Massacre on 12 April 1927, but Comintern's contradictory instructions prevented effective action.

 Following the Shanghai Massacre, Chen, then in Wuhan with the KMT left wing led by Wang Jingwei, again advocated for CCP independence from the Guomindang.
 When this failed, he resigned from his leadership position in mid-June 1927.
 On 15 July, Wang Jingwei also turned on the Communists.
 At an emergency CCP conference on 7 August 1927, Chen was made the scapegoat for the United Front's failure.
-He was condemned for "opportunism" and officially removed as General Secretary.
+He was condemned for "right-wing opportunism" and officially removed as General Secretary.
 He was blamed for refusing Joseph Stalin's supposed instructions to arm the workers and peasants, though in reality, the Comintern had provided no significant arms to the CCP.